PaulDuvall/aws-5-mins/network-firewall/README.md

 --region us-east-1
 ```

 1. Go to the [CloudFormation Console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks).
-It'll take about three minutes for the stack to launch.
+It'll take about 5 minutes for the stack to launch.

 # Pricing
 TBD